taichi-ishitani/rupkl/README.md

 ## Copyright & License

 Copyright &copy; 2024 Taichi Ishitani.
-RuPkl is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE](LICENSE) for further details.
+RuPkl is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE.txt](LICENSE.txt) for further details.

 ## Code of Conduct